brugr9/UEPluginVolumeCreator/README.md

 ##### 4.4.3.1.
 ROI Actor

-Plugin "Volume Creator" provides with a Region Of Interest ROI Actor (Blueprint Class: `BP_ROI`), with which a DVR Actor geometry can be shrinked in real-time.
+Plugin "Volume Creator" provides with a Region Of Interest ROI Actor (Blueprint Class: `BP_ROI`), with which a volume rendering Actor geometry can be shrunk in real-time.
 A ROI Actor instance can be assigned as a parameter in a DVR Actor instance.
 In the Unreal Editor Outline Hierarchy a ROI Actor is ideally subordinated directly to the corresponding DVR Actor for adaptive scaling.

 ![Blueprint Actor BP_ROI](Docs/BP_ROI.png "DetailsBlueprint Actor BP_ROI")<br>*Fig. 4.4.3.1.1.: Blueprint Actor BP_ROI*